Swizz Beatz production discography

-The following list is a discography of production by Swizz Beatz, an American rapper and producer from The Bronx, New York.
+The following list is a discography of production by Swizz Beatz, an American producer and rapper from The Bronx, New York.
 It includes a list of songs produced, co-produced and remixed by year, artist, album and title.
 With a career spanning three decades, Swizz Beatz has contributed production on over 160 albums, including studio projects, compilations, soundtracks and mixtapes.
 Beatz has also produced 81 singles, a number of them have received gold certification or higher by the Recording Industry Association of America (RIAA).